pallets/flask/docs/errorhandling.rst

 Sometimes when building a Flask application, you might want to raise a :exc:`~werkzeug.exceptions.HTTPException` to signal to the user that something is wrong with the request.
-Fortunately, Flask comes with a handy :func:`~flask.abort` function that aborts a request with a HTTP error from werkzeug as desired.
+Fortunately, Flask comes with a handy :func:`~flask.abort` function that aborts a request with an HTTP error from werkzeug as desired.
 It will also provide a plain black and white error page for you with a basic description, but nothing fancy.